CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 Unlike other methods of assigning metadata, properties of implicit tiles are not encoded as JSON objects.
 Instead, property values for all available tile contents are encoded in a compact [*Binary Table Format*](../../specification/Metadata/README.md#binary-table-format) defined by the Cesium 3D Metadata Specification.
 The binary representation is particularly efficient for larger datasets with many tiles.

  Tile metadata exists only for available tiles and is tightly packed by an increasing tile index according to the [Availability Ordering](../3DTILES_implicit_tiling/README.md#availability).
-Because properties of available tiles are tightly packed, each tile must have a value — representation of missing values within an available tile is possible only with the `noData` indicator defined by the *Binary Table Format*.
+Each available tile must have a value — representation of missing values within a tile is possible only with the `noData` indicator defined by the *Binary Table Format*.

 > **Implementation note:** To determine the index into a property value array for a particular tile, count the number of available tiles occurring before that index, according to the tile Availability Ordering.
 If `i` available tiles occur before a particular tile, that tile's property values are stored at index `i` of each property value array.
 These indices may be precomputed for all available tiles, as a single pass over the subtree availability buffer.